wassimans/krader/README.md

-# 🦑 Krader - Experimental Iced Trading App
+# 🦑 Krader - Experimental Iced Kraken Trading Dashboard

 *Woof!
 This is a playground to learn Rust, Iced, and real-time trading UIs.*